 Perhaps Montaro’s debridement method – using his muzzle and his body wisdom as to how much, how often, is a key factor in his healing.

 3. High dose probiotics following antibiotics – After the very first dose of antibiotics, I waited 2 hours, then gave him a double dose of Equiflora therapeutic-grade probiotic (probiotics must be given 2 hours away from antibiotics or you are throwing your money away).
 I did this to help counter the dose of Bute the vet administered at the end of the surgery (at some point I will do a blog post about why I do not use Bute).
 I did this again about half-way through his 10-day course of antibiotics, as his stool was getting really loose.
-I also added extra ground flax to his feed to help firm up his stool.
+I also added extra ground flax to his feed as an anti-inflammatory and to help firm up his stool.

 Then, when the course of antibiotics was finished, I gave him a triple dose of Equiflora probiotic, then a double dose of Equiflora each day for the next week.
 Then a daily dose for one month.
 His HorseTech High Point vitamin/mineral feed also contains soil-based organisms thought to improve gut flora.
 In horses, as with humans, you must follow antibiotic usage with probiotics, to re-populate the gut with good bacteria.
 Otherwise, you leave the body and the wound wide open to secondary, or opportunistic infection.
 Infection is thought to be one of the leading causes of proud flesh.